- Faith and Worship

 Catholic Diocese of Little Rock

-As I begin my seventh year of seminary as a third year theology student, I realize that most of my vocation journey is about the people that showed extraordinary faith to me.
+Now in my eighth and final year of seminary as a transitional deacon in San Antonio at Assumption Seminary, I realize that most of my vocations journey is about the people who showed extraordinary faith in me.
 They were Jesus’ own hands, feet and voice revealing to me the beautiful call that our heavenly Father had prepared for me.

 Father Erik Polhmeier and Bishop Francis Malone both showed me how pure joy can be so infectious, and that made me want to be a priest from an early age.
-As I grew older and the fears about priesthood began to grow in me, Deacon Danny Hartnedy responded to the grace that Jesus gave him, and Deacon Danny would ask me if I knew that Jesus was calling me to be a priest.
-I was not ready to listen to Jesus at this time in my life, but my mother always knew the right moment would come.
+As I grew older and the fears about priesthood began to grow in me, Deacon Danny Hartnedy responded to the grace that Jesus gave him, and he would ask me if I knew that Jesus was calling me to be a priest.
+I was not ready to listen to Jesus at that time in my life, but my mother always knows the right moment.

 I wrestled with my mom’s words and Patrick’s words throughout the triduum.
-As I sat up in the sanctuary as an altar server for the Easter Vigil and Msgr.
-Malone was doing the confirmations, I had a heart to heart with Jesus about my vocation.
+As I sat up in the sanctuary as an altar server for the Easter Vigil and then Msgr.
+Malone was doing the confirmations, I had a heart-to-heart with Jesus about my vocation.

-I talked with Jesus and told him, “Jesus, I know that I have been pushing you away and the desire that you placed in my heart.
+I talked with Jesus and told him, “Jesus, I know that I have been pushing you away and the desire you placed in my heart.
 I am worried about all the things I will lose if I say yes, but I am open to your plans because I am not finding peace with the path I have chosen.
 I would much rather be at peace than do what I want.
-I know the plans that you have had for me for a while and I am not going to let my fear keep me away any longer.
+I know the plans you have had for me for a while and I am not going to let my fear keep me away any longer.
 I am ready.”

 God’s work in me throughout my seminary formation has been to form me into a spiritual father.
 God is our Father.
 We call him “Abba, Father” as Jesus taught us, and we have become his children in baptism because God’s desire is that we all know him as our Father.